Liodeus/liodeus.github.io/_posts/2020-08-11-bufferOverflow.md

 /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l <SIZE>
 ```

-The size must be higher than the crash offset, now modify the "payload "variable by the cyclic pattern :
+The size must be higher than the crash offset.
+Now modify the "payload" variable by the cyclic pattern :

 ```
 # exploit.py